ebylaska/PWDFT/QA/QMMM/README.md

 ### Example 1 - Baseline implementation - Not ideal for LAMMPs ###

-This example runs a QM/MM two water example in which the the call to *c_lammps_pspw_qmmm_minimizer_filename* contains all the QM/QM energies and QM/MM energies, and the forces on between the QM/QM atoms.
+This example runs a QM/MM two water example in which the call to `c_lammps_pspw_qmmm_minimizer_filename` contains all the QM/QM energies and QM/MM energies, and the forces on between the QM/QM atoms.

 This example calls:
 - `extern void c_lammps_pspw_input_filename(MPI_Comm comm_world, const char *cnwfilename, const char *cfilename);`